Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-The detailed information on the following pages will help you, your child and your family gain a better understanding of cardiomyopathy and a clearer picture of what to expect in the weeks and months ahead.
+Information on the following pages will help you, your child and your family gain a better understanding of cardiomyopathy and a clearer picture of what to expect in the weeks and months ahead.

 Cardiomyopathy: Reviewed by Renee Margossian, MD